M. Scott Peeler

 Scott was the main author of two ground-breaking studies of individuals charged with violations of the Foreign Corrupt Practices Act.
 The most recent of those studies can be found here.

 Scott has appeared as a commentator on national news programs and has been quoted in the New York Times on criminal matters of national importance.
 He is widely considered an expert on anti-corruption, speaking to thousands of people around the globe each year.

 Scott also served as a Member and the Secretary of the New York State Bar Association’s Task Force on Wrongful Convictions.
 This Task Force, comprised of many of New York’s finest judges, prosecutors, defense counsel, and legal scholars, issued its final report and recommended important and substantive changes to New York State’s criminal justice system.
 The Task Force’s Final Report, adopted unanimously by the New York State Bar Association, can be found here.

 Life Beyond the Law

 Scott is the proud father of two children.
 He is also a double graduate and a proud alumnus of the University of North Carolina at Chapel Hill where he received both his BA and JD.
-He and his family endow and manage several major scholarships at the university and the law school, where he is currently teaching an advanced seminar on white collar crime for the 2020 spring semester.
-He also teaches courses in Anti-Corruption and Global Compliance at Fordham Law School and is the Warden of the Vestry at Calvary-St. George’s Episcopal Church.
+He and his family endow and manage several major scholarships at the university and the law school.
+Please find information regarding the Sylvia X. Allen Scholarship Endowment Fund and donor information.
+In addition, Scott teaches courses in Anti-Corruption and Global Compliance at Fordham Law School and is the Warden of the Vestry at Calvary-St. George’s Episcopal Church.